 Earlier this week, Maven conducted a Survey of space exploration experts to learn their opinions of the future of the US space program and manned spaceflight.
 Check out the graphic below for key results (click anywhere on the image for a full-sized view).
 Below the graphic is a list of all questions asked in this Survey.
-Also, click here for additional commentary on the Survey.
+Also,

 The Future of the US Space Program